Authoritative research requires powerful data.

 Explore our products:

-We track over 46 million US establishments from 1997-2021.
-The data includes the annual changes in number of workers, industry classification, estimated sales volumes, headquarters and geographic location and more.
+Examine microdata for over 47 million US establishments from 1998-2022.
+The data includes the annual changes in number of workers, industry classification, headquarters, geographic location and more.

 Understand the geographic dispersion, jobs and other dynamics of publicly traded companies over time with this unique data.